lino-framework/book/docs/specs/bevats.rst

 .. currentmodule:: lino_xl.lib.bevats

-The :mod:`lino_xl.lib.bevats` plugin
-adds functionality for handling **Special** Belgian VAT declarations to be used by organizations who don't need to introduce "normal" :doc:`bevat` but a simplified version, described e.g. `here
+The :mod:`lino_xl.lib.bevats` plugin adds functionality for handling **Special** Belgian VAT declarations to be used by organizations who don't need to introduce "normal" VAT declarations (:doc:`bevat`) but may declare only purchases.
+See e.g. `here
 <https://finances.belgium.be/fr/entreprises/tva/declaration/declaration_speciale>`__.